Meru County: Transport

 The county is covered by 1,260 km of road network.
 Of this, 767.5 km is covered by earth surface, 266.7 km is marram surface and 225.7 km of surface is covered by bitumen.
 During the rainy seasons, some sections of gravel and earth surface roads are impassable.

 The county is served by one airstrip; Gaitu airstrip in Meru Central.

 Posts and telecommunications

 There are six post offices and four sub-post offices with 7,600 installed letter boxes, 5,937 rented letter boxes, and 1,663 vacant letter boxes with numerous registered stamp vendors in the county.
 The six post offices are located in Meru, Maua, Nkubu, Timau, Muthara and Laare.
 They offer mail services, parcel delivery and other services.
 Most private and public organizations have embraced ICT in the day-to-day operations.
 Private entrepreneurs have continued to set up cyber cafes in major towns and trading centers due to high demand for internet services among others.
-Most of the areas in the county are covered by mobile phone network with the coverage being 95 percent.
+Most of the areas in the county are covered by mobile phone network with the coverage being 95 per cent.
 Areas without mobile network coverage are mainly areas of Tigania bordering Isiolo County.
 Most of the community members rely on radio, television and newspapers as the major sources of information.